motioncrypto/motion-docs/docs/Install_Multiple_Masternodes_on_VPS.md

 `mkdir .motioncore`

-`mkdir motion`

 Now, let's get your motion.conf ready with:

 `cd .motioncore`

 `nano motion.conf`

-Copy and paste this configuration template:
+Copy and paste this configuration template, add your variables:

 ```
 rpcuser=<make a user>